-Don't forget everything you've learned about programming just because you're working in a new language.
+A key to success in this class is not forgetting everything you've learned about programming just because you're working in a new language.
 The skills you've learned in other classes for breaking problems down into smaller problems will serve you well in Haskell, too.
 On the larger problems, particularly street and editstr, look for small functions to write first that you can then build into larger functions.
 Test those functions one at a time, as they're written.